Negoesco Stadium

-Negoesco Stadium is a 3,000 seat soccer-specific stadium located in San Francisco, on the campus of University of San Francisco.
+Negoesco Stadium is a 3,000 seat soccer-specific stadium located in San Francisco, California, United States, on the campus of University of San Francisco.
 The facility was named in honour of USF soccer coach Stephen Negoesco.
 The stadium is also used by USF students and staff for recreational activities.

 History

 The stadium was renovated in 2000 expanding it to its current capacity of 3,000 seats including theater style seats on the west side of the field and a full permanent grandstand on the east side.
 Additionally TV capable lights were added to the field that year.
 In 2003 the current fieldturf surface was added.